natt96z/cybersac/docs/source/forensics.rst

 Mirror Link: https://shorturl.at/tFOP2

-*CyberSAC Windows VM: This is out custom Windows virtual machine and it provides a useful intro into securily using Windos 10 OS.*
+*CyberSAC Windows VM: This is our custom Windows virtual machine and it provides a useful intro into securily using Windos 10 OS.*

 Download Link: https://shorturl.at/jpqX9